Cheap Thrills (song)

 "Cheap Thrills" is a song by Australian singer and songwriter Sia from her seventh studio album, This Is Acting (2016).
 It was written by Sia and Greg Kurstin, and produced by Kurstin.
-It was originally released on 17 December 2015, and an official remix version of "Cheap Thrills" featuring Jamaican singer Sean Paul was made available for digital download on 11 February 2016 as the album's second single.
-This version was nominated for the Grammy Award for Best Pop Duo/Group Performance.
+It was originally released on 17 December 2015 as the album's second single, an official remix version of "Cheap Thrills" featuring Jamaican singer Sean Paul was made available for digital download on 11 February 2016, and another remix version of "Cheap Thrills" featuring American and Puerto Rican singer Nicky Jam was also made available for digital download on 17 June 2016.
+Sean Paul's version was nominated for the Grammy Award for Best Pop Duo/Group Performance.

 In the United States, "Cheap Thrills" peaked at number one on the US Billboard Hot 100 becoming Sia's first number one single in the chart, and Paul's first since "Temperature" in 2006; it also topped the national Mainstream Top 40 and Radio Songs charts.
 It reached the top position in many countries, including Austria, Canada, France, Germany, Ireland, Italy, Mexico, Portugal, Spain; as well as the top-10 in Australia, Denmark, Finland, the Netherlands, New Zealand, Poland, Switzerland, and the United Kingdom, where it peaked at number two on its UK Singles Chart.
 At the APRA Music Awards of 2018, "Cheap Thrills" won Most Played Australian Work Overseas for its songwriters, Sia and Kurstin.
 It won the award again at the APRA Music Awards of 2019 and again at the APRA Music Awards of 2020.
-“Cheap Thrills” became the second best-selling single of 2016 worldwide.